-Salary: A Member's regular earnings paid by the employer, including regular commissions and any additional remuneration or incentives that are received by the Member on a regular basis.
-It does not include irregular dividends, overtime or any other irregular gains, such as bonuses and gratuities.
+Salary: A Member's regular earnings paid by the employer, including overtime and any additional remuneration or incentives that are received by the Member on a regular basis.
+It does not include dividends or any irregular gains, such as bonuses and gratuities.